CSI-Joaquin-Negron/CSI-Python-2021/Modules/Module6/Module6.md

 What does JSON Stand for?

- - Answer:
+ - Answer: JAVA SCRIPT OBJECT NOTATION

 Why are JSON formats important?

- - Answer:
+ - Answer: It is important because JSON is a format that encodes objects into a string.

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

  - Answer:
+ StandardWallgreens: [
+   'Tylenol': 'pain relievers'
+   'benadrill': 'allergy medication'
+   'melatonin': 'sleep medication'
+ ]

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer:Serialization means to convert an object into a string representing an object, and deserialization is its inverse operation

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: Persistence is the continuance of an effect after its cause is removed.

 Type down any class notes below this sentence: